Iraqi Republican Guard: Persian Gulf War

 The Republican Guard also included two Corps Headquarters, the Allah Akbar Republican Guard Operations Command, and the Fat'h al-Mubayyin Republican Guard Operations Command, separate artillery detachments and numerous field support units.

 Between the invasion of Kuwait and the start of the war on 17 January 1991, four more RGFC internal security divisions had been formed which remained behind in Iraq.
-All of these units were motorised infantry.
-The names of only three of them were identified: the Al-Abed, Al-Mustafa ('The Elect') and Al-Nida Divisions ('The Call').
+Three of them, the Al-Abed, Al-Mustafa ('The Elect') and Al-Quds Divisions ('Jerusalem') were motorized, and the Al Nida ('The Call') Armored Division was considered one of the most elite formations of the RGFC.
 They may have conducted operations against Kurdish forces in the north.

 Invasion of Kuwait

 The insignia of the anti-aircraft unit of the Republican Guard.

 By 1 August 1990, there were more than 100,000 Iraqi troops with up to 700 tanks on the Kuwaiti border.

 On 2 August 1990, the Republican Guard units commenced the invasion of Kuwait, which lasted two days.
 The Kuwait army strength was 16,000, so on paper Iraqi forces outnumbered the Kuwaitis 7 to 1.
 However, the actual ratio was far worse; the initial attack was swift, swift enough for the Kuwaiti military personnel on leave to be unable to report on time.

 The attack was conducted by eight RGFC divisions (two armoured, two mechanized, three motorised infantry and one special forces).
 The main thrust was conducted from the north down the main Iraq-Kuwait road, later famous as the Highway of Death, by the 1st Hammurabi Armoured Division, with the Nebuchadnezzar Infantry division following; the Tawakalna Mechanised and Al Faw Infantry Divisions advanced on the flanks.
 The supporting attack from the west was led by the Medina Armoured Division, followed by the Adnan Infantry Division and the Baghdad Mechanised Division.
 Commandos deployed by helicopters joined the attack on Kuwait City.

 After the invasion, the Republican Guard was withdrawn and redeployed into strategic reserve positions in northern Kuwait and southern and central Iraq.